braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 You can also [duplicate a Content Block with our Templates & Media feature]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/duplicate/).
 When you do this, a "draft" copy is created.

-## Nesting content blocks
+## Nesting Content Blocks

-Content blocks can be nested, but only once!
+Content Blocks can be nested, but only once!
 You can nest _Content Block A_ into _Content Block B_, but you will not be able to then nest _Content Block B_ into _Content Block C_.

 {% alert warning %}
 Nothing will prevent you from nesting a third level of Content Block, but you will not see the content expand in nests beyond the second.
 The content and the Liquid snippet are removed from the message.